 Complete list of ingredients and amounts can be found in the recipe card below.

 - Bread Cubes: Crusty bread cubes make the best Panzanella salad.
 Here I’m using airy sourdough bread.
-Italian Bread, french bread, or homemade bread works really well too.
+Italian Bread, french bread, or homemade no-knead bread works really well too.
 Try not to choose bread that has a very dense or very light crumb.
 You can use fresh bread or slightly stale bread in Panzanella.

 - Olive oil: Before we mix up this salad, we’ll first bake the bread cubes drizzled with a bit of olive oil to dry them out.